KEEP UP TO DATE ON THE LATEST IN DIGITAL MARKETING

 Reviewing website traffic from different marketing channels (marketing mix) is one of our favourite and default starting points when we evaluate website metrics because it provides a bird’s eye view of how marketing campaigns are fairing in bringing traffic to a site and driving overall growth and engagement.

-For example, if most of your traffic comes from paid search but hardly any comes from organic search, it may be time to improve your SEO strategy to attract more organic traffic and improve your site’s organic ranking.
+For example, if most of your traffic comes from paid search but hardly any comes from organic search, it may be time to improve your search engine optimization strategy to attract more organic traffic and improve your site’s organic ranking.

 But, be sure to look at your marketing channel metrics in conjunction with the other metrics we mention below as you’ll want to see what channels, in particular, are attracting more traffic, which pages are driving more engagement, and ultimately leading to more conversions.